dilshankarunarathne/docker-notes/README.md

 as the hardware resources like memory and CPU.

 Every operating system has its own kernel.
-On a Linux machine we can only run Linux containers.
+On a Linux machine we can only run Linux containers, because these containers need Linux.
 On a Windows machine however, we can run both Windows and Linux containers.
 Because since Windows 10, a